element-hq/hydrogen-web/doc/UI/ui.md

 As items are added, removed, moved (change position) and updated, the DOM will be kept in sync.

-There is also a `LazyListView` that only renders items in and around the current viewport.
+There is also a `LazyListView` that only renders items in and around the current viewport, with the restriction that all items in the list must be rendered with the same height.

 ### Sub view updates